 Wire Cross, whether they are allowed to cross or not through the support of insulated or un-insulated (bond) wires.
 The Wire Cross check uses the Insulated property of a wire.
 The wire between the die and bond pads (wires are different to normal connections) can be defined Insulated or un-insulated.
-If wires are insulated and cross, no error is reported, if they are not insulated and cross, then an error is flagged.
+If

-Wires Under Components is not a Chip-On-Board specific option but is useful for ensuring that no wires have been placed under a component body.
+Wires Under Components is not a Chip-On-Board specific option but is useful for ensuring that no wires have been placed under a Component body.